This site requires a more recent version of Adobe Flash Player to function properly.

-- Crude Oil and Natural Gas Liquids Produced: Total liquids produced by Exxon's subsidiaries increased from 2.12 million barrels per day in 2005 to 2.25 million barrels per day in 2006 before declining to 1.76 million barrels per day in 2010.
+- Crude Oil and Natural Gas Liquids Produced: Total liquids produced by Exxon's subsidiaries increased from 2.12 million barrels per day in 2005 to 2.25 million barrels per day in 2006, before declining to 1.76 million barrels per day in 2010.
 In 2013, the figure declined to 1.48 million barrels per day.
 With the company suggesting that production of liquids would increase over the next 3-4 years, we estimate production to reach 1.6 million barrels per day by 2017 and remain relatively stable around that level beyond that.
 However, if production of liquids remains at 2010 levels for the Trefis forecast period, there could be a 5% downside to our current price estimate for Exxon Mobil.

 For additional details, select a driver above or select a division from the interactive Trefis split for Exxon Mobil at the top of the page.

 Exxon Mobil Corporation (XOM) is the largest of the vertically integrated oil majors, as well as the largest publicly-traded corporation in the world by market cap and revenue.
 It was created on November 30, 1999, by the merger of Exxon and Mobil.
 The company has several divisions and hundreds of affiliates, including ExxonMobil, Exxon, Esso and Mobil.

-The firm generates a majority of its income from liquid and natural gas sales with earnings of $32.5 billion in 2013.
+The firm generates majority of its income from liquid and natural gas sales with earnings of $32.5 billion in 2013.
 The geographical diversity of Exxon Mobil's exploration and production (E&P) activities make it less vulnerable to the regional production uncertainties that plague the industry.
 The company is also an international leader in the downstream refining industry with over 5,000 owned/leased retail stations and over 5.2 million barrels per day of refining capacity at the end of 2013.

 Crude Oil and Natural Gas Liquids (NGL) production is the most valuable division for the firm for the following reasons: